 The main occupation was agriculture, notably sheep farming, with a little opencast coal mining in Carrycoats.

 A note on the Parish Registers

 The early parish register entries for Thockrington have been lost.
 A few pages only have survived from what was probably the original register.
-In 1820, Thomas Scurr, the perpetual curate made an imperfect transcript and sadly, we have to rely on this for the period up to 1759.
-The first surviving baptism is 1715 and for marriages and burials is 1736.
+In 1820, Thomas Scurr, the perpetual curate, made an imperfect transcript and sadly, we have to rely on this for the period up to 1759.
+The first surviving baptism is 1715 and for marriages and burials the earliest entry is in 1736.

 There appear to be very few marriages, perhaps because the records weren’t kept, they were marrying elsewhere, or perhaps they were not marrying at all.
 There are no records of any marriages between 1753-1769 and 1776-1812 inclusive.